philwilson244/go-marscredit/cmd/ethkey/README.md

 ethkey
 ======

-ethkey is a simple command-line tool for working with Mars Credit keyfiles.
+ethkey is a simple command-line tool for working with Ethereum keyfiles.

 # Usage